Silent Shouts of Joy

 At times, we may actually choose to be miserable, as an option that wins us pity from others or as misguided self-affliction to show repentance.
 When we avoid joy by choice, we are indulging in egocentric mutilation of our soul, not in trying to please our Lord.

-We must remember that our joy rests on consciousness of God’s presence and His guidance.
-Physical pleasures and material comforts are secondary, since their true enjoyment comes only when the Divine is present.
+We must remember that our joy rests on consciousness of the Divine Reality.
+Physical pleasures and material comforts are secondary, since true pleasure comes only when the Divine is present in our thoughts.

 For there is a joy which is not given to the ungodly, but to those who love Thee for Thine own sake, whose joy Thou Thyself art.
 And this is the happy life, to rejoice to Thee, of Thee, for Thee; this is it, and there is no other.
 For they who think there is another, pursue some other and not the true joy.
 [St. Augustine, Confessions, Ch.
 22].

 May God forgive our selfish desires.
 May He open our hearts to true joy, and may He, alone, be our contentment.

 … He guides unto Himself all who turn unto Him — those who believe, and whose hearts find their rest in the remembrance of God – for, verily, in the remembrance of God hearts do find their rest.
 [Quran 13:27-28].